skrey/yellow-extensions/draft/README.md

     Tag: Example
     Status: draft
     ---
     This is an example blog page.

+Content file with draft status for wiki:

+    ---
+    Title: Wiki page
+    Template: wiki
+    Tag: Example
+    Status: draft
+    ---
+    This is an example wiki page.

 ## Developer